Table of Contents

-That said, it’s not something you shouldn’t worry much if you’re planning to trade phone every 2 years.
+That said, it’s not something you shouldn’t worry much about if you’re planning to trade phones every 2 years.

 If you’re looking to keep your phone for 4-5 years, then it’s a different story.
 In that case, only use this technology when you’re really in a hurry.